anope/anope/docs/RPC/rpc_data.md

-account.opertype | string or null | The account's oper type or null if the account is not a services operator. account.uniqueid | uint           | The unique immutable identifier of the account. address          | string         | The IP address the user is connecting from. channels         | array[string]  | The channels that the user is in prefixed by their status mode prefixes. chost            | string or null | The cloaked hostname of the user or null if they have no cloak. fingerprint      | string or null | The fingerprint of the user's client certificate or null if they are not using one.
+account.opertype | string or null | The account's oper type or null if the account is not a services operator. account.uniqueid | uint           | The unique immutable identifier of the account. address          | string         | The IP address the user is connecting from. away             | map or null    | The user's away state or null if they are not away. away.message     | string         | The away message specified by the user. away.time        | int            | The UNIX time at which the user went away. channels         | array[string]  | The channels that the user is in prefixed by their status mode prefixes. chost            | string or null | The cloaked hostname of the user or null if they have no cloak. fingerprint      | string or null | The fingerprint of the user's client certificate or null if they are not using one.